hubert-sikorski/git-and-github-guide/README.md

 ## User configuration

 - `git config --global user.name '[firstname lastname]'` - Set a name for identification.
-Hint: You can use `-g` flag instead of `--global`
+  Hint: You can use the `-g` flag instead of the `--global`

 - `git config -g user.email '[valid_email]'` - Set associated email address.